 But hey, it ain't zero so git down on yo' there knees and say Hallelujah, Praise the Lord!

 God bless all you folks sittin' at yo' computers tonight.

 Computers that wouldn't work if quantum mechanics wasn't right.
-And it is nothing if not Quantum Mechanics that leads us, slowly but surely, to the notion that there are billions upon billions of other Universes out there beyond our own, none lesser nor greater than the other, all just being, just existing, some expanding forever till the night sky goes dark and cold, others growing first only to cave in upon themselves before eternity has but blinked an eye.
+And it is nothing if not Quantum Mechanics that has led us, slowly but surely, to the notion that there are billions upon billions of other Universes out there beyond our own, none lesser nor greater than the other, all just being, just existing, some expanding forever till the night sky goes dark and cold, others growing first only to cave in upon themselves before eternity has but blinked an eye.
 Billions upon billions upon billions of Universes, not solar systems or galaxies but entire Universes, with billions upon billions of galaxies in the billions upon billions of them that have a cosmological constant small enough to allow galaxy formation.

 And all the time, the inflaton field jitters away and new bubbles erupt from the Multi-Verse vacuum, billions of them in just an instant, each with the Cosmological violence of a Big Bang.
 Let there be light.
 A lot of it.

 So many Universes that the meaning of the numbers begins to escape our reach.
 Hallelujah, indeed.